How to Use Less Plastic in Your Everyday Life

 “Skip buying prepackaged food and opt for buying in bulk.
 If you like almonds, go to a dispenser and fill up an old glass sauce jar for the week.”
 Look around your kitchen and see what plastics you can switch out for jars that you can save and reuse.

 Another tip?
 Skip the plastic bags.
 A single plastic bag can take up to 1,000 years to degrade, so buy the reusable bags and leave them in your car.
 Instead of buying packaged fruit, buy your items piecemeal when you can, and utilize local farmers markets.

 When you’re done with your food items, don’t forget to compost.
-“By minimizing your waste in general, you end up using less garbage bags and have less trash to take out every week,” says Brandt.
+“By minimizing your waste in general, you end up using less garbage bags and have less trash to take out every week,” says Bradt.

 Think Outside the Box — Literally

 Once you get through your kitchen, start thinking beyond replacing the plastic box of lettuce in your fridge.